imsouveek/webpack-starter-template/README.md

 # webpack-starter-template
-Sample templates for webpack setup
+Sample templates for webpack setup.

-This is the base template for haivng a CSS / JS / HTML project.
-Look under branches for templates of different frameworks / technologies / tools.
+This template can be used for React projects.
+Hotloading is enabled.